-Paraquat, or paraquat dichloride, is a toxic herbicide that is dated back to the 1960s.
+The chemical herbicide paraquat, or paraquat dichloride, is a toxic herbicide that dates back to the 1960s.
 For decades, it has been used for commercial purposes to prevent weed and grass takeover on crops by farmers throughout the world.

 Just a small amount of paraquat can be fatal, but even if this is not the immediate result, the health impacts on the victim can be tremendous.

-According to the Centers for Disease Control and Prevention (CDC), exposure of a small to large amount of paraquat can lead to the following health effects:
+According to the Centers for Disease Control and Prevention (CDC), exposure to paraquat can cause Parkinson’s disease, kidney failure, and other conditions, such as: